RISCV-on-Microsemi-FPGA/Documentation/README.md

 ### CoreRISC_AXI4_HB.pdf
 This is the handbook for the CoreRISCV_AXI4 processor IP block.
 CoreRISCV_AXI4 is used in the example hardware designs found on https://github.com/RISCV-on-Microsemi-FPGA.

-CoreRISCV_AXI4 is a soft processor implementing the RV32IM ISA and the RISC-V priviledge specification v1.9.
+CoreRISCV_AXI4 is a soft processor implementing the RV32IM ISA and the RISC-V privileged specification v1.9.

 ### FlashProExpress_RISCV_Guide_v1 0.pdf
 This guide explains how to use FlashPro Express (FPExpress) to download CoreRISCV_AXI4 projects to a development kits.